duplys/mooc-hadoop/week-5.md

 In [1]:
 ```

-In the pyspakt shell, type
+In the pyspark shell, type

 ```shell
 In [7]: from pyspark import SparkContext